-Exploring Haleiwa town and top things to do in the North Shore of Oahu
+Haleiwa town – check out the most popular things to do in the North Shore

 A brief history of Haleiwa